o19s/splainer/README.md

 grunt dist
 ```

-You can test out the static artifacts via running `ruby -run -e httpd -- -p 5000 ./dist` and going to http://localhost:5000.
+You can test out the static artifacts via `ruby -run -e httpd -- -p 5000 ./dist` and going to http://localhost:5000.

 ### With Docker installed